walkerrandolphsmith/practice/15-container-orchestration/README.md

 Docker compose was a useful tool to start multiple containers, but we'll need to mature to a platform to handle situations that are more complex than simplying starting containers.
 Kubernetes enables us to run a distributed system _resiliently_.
 It provides service discovery, load balancing, automated roll outs and roll backs, self healing and more.

+Let's talk about some vocabulary of Kubernetes before we dive in too deep. **Containers** are the building blocks everything is made up of, but we rarely interact with them directly.

+**Pods** are groups of containers that are run together, are destroyed together, and scheduled together.
+This logical grouping helps extract shared functioanlity into a contianer so that it is not bundled into two distinct containers that rely on it.
+We don't want to bundle log processing functioanlity into both the webserver and the database beacuse updating the log processor would require updates to the webserver and database containers.

+**Replication Controllers** workers behind the scenes to ensure your pods are running at the scale you request and perform all the legwork to ensure the system continues to operate in that manner.
+We scale pods instead of containers.

+**Services** splits traffic across replicated pods and acts as a single entrypoint for a group of pods.
+As pods start and stop services ensure only healthly pods receive traffic.

 ## Dependencies

 TO run Kubernetes locally in a development enviornment we'll need to install Minikube.